Teck Seng Soya Bean Milk: Handmade Heritage Beancurd

 Freshly made Bean Curd.
 50 cents This was such an unexpected find.
 I could tell you about how the stall is three generations old, founded by the grandpa in 1966.
 I could tell you about how they remove the skin from the soy beans to make sure you don’t get that waxy taste in your […]

-<span style=”font-style: italic;”>With iwatch_ueat and SCS Butter This is part 3 of the Rochor Bean Curd saga.
-In our previous episode, we found out that David, the youngest of the four brothers decided to branch out on his own and subsequently opened a branch right next to the original Rochor Bean Curd stall in Short […]
+Nov 20, 2007 This is part 3 of the Rochor Bean Curd saga.
+In our previous episode, we found out that David, the youngest of the four brothers decided to branch out on his own and subsequently opened a branch right next to the original Rochor Bean Curd stall in Short Street.
+After being there […]

 Can Bean Curd ever be too soft?
 I have heard many bean curd lovers say that the quality that they always look for to determine a good bean curd is its texture.
 No doubt, the most well known bean curd in Singapore, namely Rochor Bean Curd has got bean curd which is super smooth and […]